arunasurya/bisqtransifex/transifexprojectintro.md

 The Transifex team consists of translators, reviewers, coordinators and admins.

 ### Translators
 Anyone is welcome to become a translator by creating an account on [Transifex](https://www.transifex.com/bisq) and requesting permission to translate.
 Please note that although we welcome your contributions in a language of your choice, currently only translations for core languages are being compensated.
-Ideally, each language team has at **least two translators** who work closely with each other on a regular basis.
-While one translator can focus on translation, the other can perform reviews of these translations, and vice versa.

 ### Reviewers
 Once a translator has contributed on a consistent basis and has provided quality translations they can become reviewers.
 You can find more guidelines on translations and reviews [here](translationguidelines.md).